by Texas Homesteader ~

 Do You have To Peel Roasted Peppers?

 Some peppers such as bell peppers have skins that are thin enough that I oftentimes leave the blackened skins intact.
+I like the smoky flavor it imparts to some dishes.

-But some peppers such as poblano peppers have tough skin.
+But peppers such as poblano peppers have tough skin.
 I like to peel those to assure a better texture in my dishes.
-Don’t worry, after steaming the roasted pepper the tough skin will peel off easily.

 A quick rinse to make sure I’ve gotten all of it and my pepper’s ready to be used.
+Larger peppers such as poblano peppers need to be seeded before using them in your recipe.

-Preserving Roasted Peppers
+What Recipes Use Roasted Peppers

 (taps on noggin… Not just a hat rack, my friends!
 Ha!)

-But before closing the freezer bag I’ll insert a slip of paper between the two bags that identifies the contents. (because you know all frozen chunks of food almost look alike!)
+But before closing the freezer bag I’ll insert a slip of paper between the two bags that identifies the contents. (because you know all frozen chunks of food look alike!)
 Then I just slide it in the freezer.

 Those roasted garden peppers now stand ready and waiting for me to use at a moment’s notice.
 They add a delicious roasted-pepper flavor to many dishes throughout the year.
 And I’m even able to enjoy garden goodness in the cold winter months!